 After the bulbs have finished flowering and you have enjoyed your indoor display to the fullest, you can plant the bulbs out in the garden and watch them flower again for years to come.
 If they are hardy in your zone, you can plant them in the ground and wait for them to spring up next winter.
 Alternatively, you can also store them to grow them indoors again.

 To do this, remove old flowers and leaves as they slowly fade away.
 Once the plant is finished flowering, cut the stems to two inches above the bulb.
 Remove the bulb from the soil and gently clean off any dirt.
 Store in a cool, dry place until you’re ready to use it again next winter.

 Flowerbulbs.com is giving away 30 Crocus ‘Flower Record’ to one lucky Garden Therapy reader.
-To enter, simply leave a comment on this post before November 5, 2020.
-This contest is open to residents of the continental US and Canada, except where prohibited (ie: Quebec).
-A winner will be chosen at random and notified by email.
+This contest is now closed.
+Congratulations to the winner: Tracy!
 Be sure to subscribe to my newsletter to get updates.

 Crocus ‘Flower Record’ has deep violet flowers with showy orange anthers and grass-like foliage with narrow, median silver-white stripes.
 Belongs to the Crocus vernus group, known for exceptionally large flowers.
 Tolerant of deer, clay soil, and black walnut.
 Long-lived, great for naturalizing.
 Zone 4-8, height 3” to 6”, early blooming, full to partial sun.
 Plant three times as deep as the bulb is tall.